ephemerisle/ephemerisle.github.io/how_to_edit_ephemerisle_wiki.md

 To create a new page:

 * Go to [the Ephemerisle github homepage](https://github.com/ephemerisle/ephemerisle.github.io)
-* Click the + button next to "ephemerisle.github.io/".
+* Click the + button next to "ephemerisle.github.io/" link under the purple horizontal bar.
 Make sure to name your file with the .md file extension.

 To edit a page: